Teknomancer/beezer/README.md

 make -j8
 ```

 Once the build succeeds, the binaries should be available in the `build` directory.
+Check the wiki for a list of the [build options](https://github.com/Teknomancer/beezer/wiki/CMake-Build-Options) available.